OpenTermsArchive/pga-versions/README.md

 PGA v2 is made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/) (that means what we say above: use it, but reference us).

-**Cite the Project**

-Katzenbach, C., et al. (2023). *The Platform Governance Archive*.
-Centre for Media, Communication and Information Research (ZeMKI), University of Bremen.
-DOI: [10.17605/OSF.IO/XSBPT](https://doi.org/10.17605/OSF.IO/XSBPT).
-URL: [https://platformgovernancearchive.org](https://platformgovernancearchive.org/).

-**Cite the Dataset**
+**Recommended Citation for Dataset**
 Katzenbach, C., Dergachava, D., Fischer, A., Kopps, A., Kolesnikov, S., Redeker.
 D., Viejo Otero, P. (2023).
-Platform Governance Archive (PGA) v2. [data set].
-DOI: [10.17605/OSF.IO/XSBPT](https://doi.org/10.17605/OSF.IO/XSBPT).
-URL: https://www.platformgovernancearchive.org/data/dataset-pga-v2-ongoing-collection/.
+Platform Governance Archive (PGA): Dataset PGA v2. https://doi.org/10.26092/elib/2373.

-**Cite a Single Document (recommended)**
+**Recommind Citation for Single Policy Document**
 Name of platform.
-(Date of version). *Name of policy*.
-Platform Governance Archive.
+(Date of version).
+Name of policy. *Platform Governance Archive*.
 Direct URL.

 ## Use RSS feed